 We divide campers into small groups that become their family for the week.
-Youth Advisors do not lecture or judge; instead, they offer a supportive environment for campers to assess themselves, they listen and empathize, and they share their own experiences.
+Each small group will be led by two older advisors.
+Youth Advisors do not lecture or judge; instead, they offer a supportive environment for campers to assess themselves, listen and empathize, and share their own experiences.

-A typical day for a camper in the Youth program begins after breakfast with Speaker Session and Small Group Time, where campers discuss their thoughts and learnings from the morning.
-In the afternoon, Youth campers put their ‘Big Sib’ hat on by interacting with their Junior and/or JH camper, then practice their swing choir choreography or choir song for TAF Night.
+A typical day for a camper in the Youth program begins after breakfast with Speaker Session and Small Group time, where campers discuss their thoughts and learnings from the morning.
+In the afternoon, Youth campers put their “Big Sib” hat on by interacting with their Sprouts, Junior and/or Junior High “Little Sib,” then practice their swing choir choreography or choir song for TAF Night.

-We also develop programming specifically for this age group, which includes Advisor-Led workshops on topics such as Cooking, ‘What to Expect in College’, and Asian American Topics in History.
-Finally, we engage Youth campers’ skills and talents through team-oriented sessions, including The TAF Amazing Race, Lip-Sync Battle, The NewlyPaired Advisor Game, and beyond.
+We also develop programming specifically for this age group, which includes workshops on topics such as “Post-Grad 101” and Asian American topics.
+Finally, we engage Youth campers’ skills and talents through team-oriented sessions, including PD- and Advisor-Led discussions, games, and workshops.

 If your teen is interested in a leadership role at TAF, please keep an eye out for the Youth Coordinator application.
-Coordinators are Youth campers that help lead games, host TAF Night, and more to create a welcoming environment for their peers.
+Coordinators are Youth campers that help lead games, emcee TAF Night, and more, to create a welcoming environment for their peers.